All Episodes

 And we will put you on the air together and allow you to debate.

-Now I don't want any faint of heart debaters.
+Now, I don't want any faint-of-heart debaters.

 I want people who really believe what they are going to debate.

-And if during this coming break I can find a couple of you that I think well represent each side, I'll put you both on the air and we will have...
-We'll have you debate the issue.
+And if during this coming break I can find a couple of you that I think well represent each side, I'll put you both on the air and we will have you debate the issue.

 How about that?